Place cell: Remapping

 Remapping refers to the change in the place field characteristics that occurs when a subject experiences a new environment, or the same environment in a new context.
 This phenomenon was first reported in 1987, and is thought to play a role in the memory function of the hippocampus.
 There are broadly two types of remapping: global remapping and partial remapping.
-When global remapping occurs, most or all of the place cells remap, meaning they lose or gain a place field, or their place field changes its location.
+Experiments using in vivo calcium imaging in rats have shown that remapping of CA1 place-cell ensembles is more pronounced when animals learn to avoid a path associated with mild footshock than under conditions where the same shock does not lead to lasting avoidance, indicating that remapping is linked to whether an aversive event is stored in memory.
+Recent computational modeling work further suggests that a single hippocampal–entorhinal network architecture can generate place-cell–like and grid-cell–like activity patterns as well as concept-cell–like codes for semantic information, providing a unified account of how spatial and non-spatial context may be represented in these circuits.
+These findings and models are based mainly on rodent data and theoretical analysis, so their generality to human hippocampal coding remains an active topic of research.When global remapping occurs, most or all of the place cells remap, meaning they lose or gain a place field, or their place field changes its location.
 Partial remapping means that most place fields are unchanged and only a small portion of the place cells remap.
 Some of the changes to the environment that have been shown to induce remapping include changing the shape or size of the environment, the color of the walls, the smell in the environment, or the relevance of a location to the task at hand.